CHOCOLATE, CREAMY, VANILLA

 OMNI ROAST (MEDIUM)

 The roast approach for the Guatemala is similar to the Peru.
 However, these beans behave very differently, they hold on to their temperature quite well.
 As all coffees, it too, demands a lot of care and attention.
 It popping sounds of this one are very loud and distinct.
-Last pops of 1st crack and it’s the cooling tray.
+Last pops of first crack, and it’s the cooling tray.

 ROASTERS RECOMMENDED RECIPE